SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

 You can check the [DJI Assistant 2 Simulator](../application-development-workflow/workflow-testing.html#dji-assistant-2-simulator) for its basic usage.
 If you want to place the aircraft in your current GPS location on Map View, you can set the latitude and longitude values in the **Simulator Config** to yours.
 We take the simulator's initial values in the following example.

 Let's come back to the code.
-Create a new subclass of **MKAnnotationView** named "AircraftAnnotationView" and a new subclass of NSObject named **DJIAircraftAnnotation**.
+Create a new subclass of **MKAnnotationView** named "AircraftAnnotationView" and a new subclass of NSObject named **AircraftAnnotation**.
 Below is the code:

 - AircraftAnnotationView.swift